 - APIServer DryRun: This feature is, as they say, just what it says on the tin.
 It enables you to do a “dry run” of an operation to see what would happen without actually persisting those changes on the cluster.

 - Defaulting and Pruning for Custom Resources: This feature changes the behavior of Kubernetes so that if you add an “undefined” field to your custom resource JSON object, that field gets dropped, or pruned, when the object is persisted in etcd.
 This may seem like a small thing, but it prevents a possible situation in which old data can react in an unexpected (read: broken or insecure) way with a new version of the resource that adds the previously undefined (and therefore unvalidated) field.
 This feature also adds any default values for fields that are missing.

 - Snapshot / Restore Volume Support for Kubernetes (CRD + External Controller): When this feature is completely implemented, it will be possible to create and restore snapshots or copies of a value at a particular point in time.
 These snapshots can be used for backup purposes, or possibly as a means of replicating a system’s state.

 Of course that’s just the tip of the iceberg in terms of what’s new in this release.
 Want to learn more?
-Join me on October 4, for a fast paced look at the changes that will affect you.
+Watch this webinar recording, for a fast paced look at the changes that will affect you.